This page of our website has been created so our Match Team can share updates and information with members.

 1. GROUND UNDER REPAIR (RULE 16)

 a.
-All areas enclosed by white lines
+All areas enclosed by white lines and blue stakes

 b.
 Tractor ruts made by greenkeeping equipment